willkg/blog/posts/mozilla/antenna_project.rst

 affecting everything and incurring uptime risk for components that have high uptime requirements.

-Because of that, in early 2016, we embarked on a rearchitecture to split out some components of Socorro into separate services.
+Because of that, in early 2016, we embarked on a re-architecture to split out some components of Socorro into separate services.
 The first component to get split out was the Socorro collector since it needs has the highest uptime requirements of all the Socorro components, but rarely changes, so it'd be a lot